a-einstein/WpfShop/README.md

 Working desktop application for test and demo purpose based on WPF.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
-* **Currently the deliverable is not in a working state.
-Use this for code review only.**
+* The ClickOnce deliverable is plug and play again.
+See the installation notes.
 * Makes use of own certified domain for webservice.
 * Integrated with Azure Devops build and release pipelines.
 * Mocked the data service for testing, applying Moq.